What is Yield?

 Face value = The price of the bond set by the issuer.

-YTM = the discount rate at which all the present value of bond future cash flows equals its current price.
+YTM = the discount rate at which all the present value of future cash flows of the bond equals its current price.

 One can calculate yield to maturity only through trial and error methods.

 However, one can easily calculate YTM by knowing the relationship between bond price and its yield.
-When the bond is priced at par, the coupon rate is equal to the bond’s interest rate.
-If the bond is selling at a premium (above par value), then the coupon rate is higher than the interest rate.
-And if the bond is selling at discount, the coupon rate is lower than the interest rate.
+When the bond is priced at par, the coupon rate equals the bond’s interest rate.
+If the bond sells at a premium (above par value), the coupon rate is higher than the interest rate.
+And if the bond sells at a discount, the coupon rate is lower than the interest rate.
 This information will help an investor to calculate yield to maturity easily.

 How to Calculate Yield To Maturity (YTM)?

 To calculate YTM, let’s take an example of a corporate bond with a face value of INR 1,000.
 The current market price of the bond is INR 950.
-The bond pays a coupon of 4% annually.
-The bond matures in 3 years.
+The bond pays a coupon of 4% annually and matures in 3 years.

 The details of the corporate bond are shown in the table below:

-Since the bond is selling at a discount, the interest rate or YTM will be higher than the coupon rate.
+Since the bond sells at a discount, the interest rate or YTM will be higher than the coupon rate.
 Using the YTM formula, the required yield to maturity can be determined.

 INR 950 = 40/(1+YTM)^1 + 40/(1+YTM)^2 + 40/(1+YTM)^3+ 1000/(1+YTM)^3

-We can try out the interest rate of 5% and 6%.
+We can try out the interest rates of 5% and 6%.
 The bond prices for these interest rates are INR 972.76 and INR 946.53, respectively.
 Since the current price of the bond is INR 950.
 The required yield to maturity is close to 6%.
-At 5.865% the price of the bond is INR 950.02
+At 5.865%, the price of the bond is INR 950.02

 Hence, the estimated yield to maturity for this bond is 5.865%.